jbogard/bulk-writer/docs/features/bulkwriter.md

 ---
 # BulkWriter

 The `BulkWriter<TResult>` class is (naturally) the main attraction of this library.
-It implements the streaming from `IEnumerable` to `SqlBulkCopy`, as described in [Motivation](../motivation.md).
-The class will automatically handle mapping of your DTOs, so the only configuration you need to provide is a database connection (or connection string) and an input `IEnumerable`.
+It implements the streaming from `IEnumerable` or `IAsyncEnumerable` to `SqlBulkCopy`, as described in [Motivation](../motivation.md).
+The class will automatically handle mapping of your DTOs, so the only configuration you need to provide is a database connection (or connection string) and an input `IEnumerable` or `IAsyncEnumerable`.

 The following constructors are provided: